WazirX Price Hits $0.11 on Major Exchanges (WRX)

-WazirX (WRX) traded 3.9% lower against the U.S. dollar during the one day period ending at 14:00 PM Eastern on October 26th.
-WazirX has a total market capitalization of $41.87 million and $1.04 million worth of WazirX was traded on exchanges in the last 24 hours.
-One WazirX coin can now be bought for $0.11 or 0.00000164 BTC on popular cryptocurrency exchanges.
-During the last week, WazirX has traded down 7.9% against the U.S. dollar.
+WazirX (WRX) traded 1.5% higher against the U.S. dollar during the twenty-four hour period ending at 15:00 PM ET on November 1st.
+One WazirX coin can now be purchased for $0.11 or 0.00000164 BTC on cryptocurrency exchanges.
+WazirX has a market cap of $43.34 million and $1.11 million worth of WazirX was traded on exchanges in the last day.
+During the last seven days, WazirX has traded down 0.9% against the U.S. dollar.

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.